feldib/reactExam1/README.md

 this is the updated plan: 1.
-skeleton in app.js (with navbar) import moviem and tv show genres from api if not already saved in localStorage import and implement router write home page
+skeleton in app.js (with navbar) import moviem and tv show langauges from api if not already saved in localStorage import and implement router write home page